rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 For 3D Sensor data, we have certain data preprocessing steps that need to be addressed, including:

-* Missing values in the data
+* Dealing with missing values in the data
 * Summarising variables on axes to vectors

 <br>